Platinum Jubilee of Elizabeth II: Central weekend

 The late May bank holiday was moved to Thursday 2 June with an additional bank holiday on Friday 3 June, making a four-day weekend.

-Big screens were placed in The Mall in London, Edinburgh's Princes Street Gardens and in Cardiff's Bute Park for members of the public to watch the events taking place across the Bank Holiday weekend.
+Big screens were placed in The Mall, London, Edinburgh's Princes Street Gardens and in Cardiff's Bute Park for members of the public to watch the events taking place across the bank holiday weekend.
 Members of the Royal Family also carried out engagements across the UK during the bank holiday weekend.
 The Prince of Wales and the Duchess of Cornwall are expected to remain in England.

 More than 16,000 street parties were expected to be held over the weekend.

 In England and Wales, pubs, clubs and bars were allowed to stay open for extra two hours each day from Thursday to Saturday.
-During the weekend, Sandringham and Balmoral were open to visitors, and the Manchester Flower Show featured royal-themed displays.
+During the weekend, Sandringham House and Balmoral Castle were open to visitors, and the Manchester Flower Show featured royal-themed displays.